What is ACH?

 How long does an ACH payment take to process?

-ACH debit is not an instant payment method.
-Payments may take more than 3 working days to appear in your bank account, and the time of day you submit the ACH file to your bank is important.
+ACH Payments may take more than 3 working days to appear in your bank account, and the time of day you submit the ACH file to your bank is important.
 The process may also fail for various reasons, resulting in potentially longer processing times.

 Using the US bank-to-bank infrastructure to process payments brings significant benefits for companies and organizations needing to take payments on an ongoing basis.
 Notably: